-DES MOINES, Iowa (AP) — An Iowa-based community activist group and a Washington-based environmental group have filed a lawsuit against the state of Iowa and several state agencies alleging they have deprived residents of their right to clean water by failing to adequately regulate pollution from hog operations and crop farms.
+DES MOINES, Iowa (AP) — An Iowa-based community activist organization and a Washington-based environmental group have filed a lawsuit against the state of Iowa and several state agencies alleging they have deprived residents of their right to clean water by failing to adequately regulate pollution from hog operations and crop farms.

 Iowa Citizens For Community Improvement and Food & Water Watch filed the lawsuit Wednesday in Polk County District Court in Des Moines.